es-andres/cdec/README.md

   ```

 6. Run the main java project:
     - This will run random 5-fold cross validation and log the results to an automatically created folder at  ``data/results``.
+    - If you wish to compile the code from source, you may do so using maven and the pom.xml file.
   ```bash
   cd cdec
   mvn clean compile assembly:single // this generates a .jar file with all necessary dependencies java -cp target/CDEC-0.0.1-SNAPSHOT-jar-with-dependencies.jar main.Main
   ```

-  If you wish to compile the code from source, use maven to package the pom.xml file.

 7. Remember to exit the CoreNLP server and the word embedding server once you are done.